 I asked the same question when I started out.
 As most people don’t have the time for a book-chapter-long explanation, I have written this handy short post explaining why grains and legumes are excluded from the paleo diet.

 So, what do you eat?

 You’d be surprised how many people ask this question.
 Well, I eat lots and lots of vegetables – both starchy and non-starchy kind; a variety of protein such as meat, poultry, game, fish, seafood and eggs; some nice fruit that’s in season; a little nuts and seeds (usually incorporated into dishes); lots of healthy fats such as coconut oil and olive oil, coconut milk, avocados, oily fish, ghee and butter.

 I have also done paleo for a long time, and through various eliminations and experiments, I have discovered which foods I tolerate well and which I should stay away from.
 Although I consume enough carbohydrates from vegetables and fruit, I find that I do better with a few extra carbs thrown in (mostly when I’m super active).
-I do quite well with white rice (not brown, read why here), some buckwheat, and a bit of quinoa.
+I do quite well with white rice, some buckwheat, and a bit of quinoa.
 Read about white rice and paleo here.
 Sometimes, I might have a little oatmeal or corn chips.

-I also tolerate butter and a little bit of yoghurt, kefir and aged cheeses but I can’t do much dairy as it gives me sinus issues.
+I also tolerate butter and yoghurt/kefir and aged cheeses but I can’t do much dairy as it gives me sinus issues.

 I am no longer a big drinker but I enjoy some red wine and a glass of bubbly.
 I love a cup of black coffee in the morning.
-On occasion, I will indulge in non-paleo foods, but I am a human and I believe it’s good to enjoy those things once in a while, if you can tolerate them.
+Of course, I eat some non-paleo foods from time to time, but I am a human and I believe it’s good to enjoy those things once in a while if you can tolerate them.
 I wrote more about my approach to paleo here.

 Is [insert food name] paleo?
 Or rather, ‘That’s not paleo!’